 - (1) Leach stockpile operating requirements.
-A permittee operating a leach stockpile shall operate the stockpile pursuant to the following requirements. - (a) The stockpile shall remain within the area identified in the discharge permit. - (b) The perimeter of the stockpile and the solution collection system shall be inspected monthly.
+A permittee operating a leach stockpile shall operate the stockpile pursuant to the following requirements. - (a) The stockpile shall remain within the area identified in the discharge permit. - (b) The perimeter of the stockpile and the solution collection system shall be inspected - (c) Any evidence of instability in the stockpile that could potentially result in a slope failure or an unauthorized discharge shall be reported to the department as soon as possible, but not later than 24 hours after discovery and corrected pursuant to Subsection I of Section 20.6.7.30 NMAC. - (d) Any leaks or spills of PLS or leach solutions outside the leach stockpile or containment system shall be recorded and reported pursuant to 20.6.2.1203 NMAC. - (e) If seeps occur they shall be monitored on a monthly basis and an estimate of the seep flow rate shall be made.
+Monthly records of the seep inspections and flow rates shall be maintained and included in the site monitoring reports.

-- (c) Any evidence of instability in the stockpile that could potentially result in a slope failure or an unauthorized discharge shall be reported to the department as soon as possible, but not later than 24 hours after discovery. - (d) Any leaks or spills of PLS or leach solutions outside the leach stockpile or containment system shall be recorded and reported pursuant to 20.6.2.1203 NMAC. - (e) If seeps occur, they shall be monitored on a monthly basis and an estimate of the seep flow rate shall be made.
-Monthly records of the seep inspections and flow rates shall be maintained and included in the site monitoring reports. - (f) Leach solution application rates shall not exceed the maximum rates approved in the discharge permit. - (g) The daily leach solution application and PLS collection rate shall be determined using flow meters installed in accordance with this Section and Paragraph (5) of Subsection C of 20.6.7.17 NMAC. - (h) The daily rate and monthly volume of leach solution applied and PLS collected shall be recorded, maintained, and included in the site monitoring reports. - (2) Solution extraction/electrowinning (SX/EW) facilities.
-The following operation requirements apply to an SX/EW facility. - (a) All solution management and extraction operations shall be contained within pipeline and tank systems designed and operated pursuant to 20.6.7.23 NMAC or process water impoundments meeting the requirements of Subsection D of 20.6.7.17 NMAC. - (b) Sludge and spent electrolyte from the SX/EW facility shall be either placed upon the leach stockpile for leaching or disposed of at an approved facility.
+- (f) Leach solution application rates shall not exceed the maximum rates approved in the discharge permit. - (g) The daily leach solution application and PLS collection rate shall be determined using flow meters installed in accordance with this sSection and Paragraph (5) of Subsection C of 20.6.7.17 NMAC. - (h) The daily rate and monthly volume of leach solution applied and PLS collected shall be recorded, maintained, and included in the site monitoring reports. - (2) Solution extraction/electrowinning (SX/EW) facilities.
+A permittee operating a SX/EW facility shall operate the facility pursuant to the following requirements. - (a) All solution management and extraction operations shall be contained within pipeline and tank systems designed and operated pursuant to 20.6.7.23 NMAC or process water impoundments meeting the requirements of Subsection D of 20.6.7.17 NMAC. - (b) Sludge and spent electrolyte from the SX/EW facility shall be either placed upon the leach stockpile for leaching or disposed of at an approved facility.

-20.6.7.21 REQUIREMENTS FOR COPPER MINE WASTE ROCK STOCKPILES A. Material characterization requirements:
+20.6.7.21 REQUIREMENTS FOR COPPER MINE WASTE ROCK STOCKPILES

+A. Material characterization requirements: